-^{12 |} Uisce Éireann | Regional Water Resources Plan-South East.
+^{13 |} Uisce Éireann | Regional Water Resources Plan- North West.
 Screening for Appropriate Assessment

-RWRP category RWRP sub- category Summary Reservoirs Storage Reservoirs Provision of storage reservoirs which can be filled with untreated water abstracted during high flow conditions from surface waters to be drawn on during low flow periods or to provide additional resilience during droughts as a back-up supply source.
-Catchment Management Catchment management for ground or surface water sources Activities such as agriculture, forestry, industry and waste management all have an impact on the retention of water in the catchment and the quality of the water within rivers and loughs.
+RWRP category RWRP sub- category Summary Catchment Management Catchment management for ground or surface water sources Activities such as agriculture, forestry, industry and waste management all have an impact on the retention of water in the catchment and the quality of the water within rivers and loughs.
 Pollutants in the water can lead to ecological deterioration, increased flood risk and can also create issues for water treatment.
 There may be scope for changes to land management through working in partnership with landowners, farmers and regulators to develop agreements and share information and resources to provide long term improvements with wide benefits including water suitable for supply from surface or groundwaters.
-Effluent Reuse Recycling of wastewater effluent from treatment plants can produce new supply source from wastewater which is otherwise discharged rivers or the sea.
-This involves treating wastewater to a sufficiently standard to meet supply standards relevant for the intended use for example for agricultural/horticulture/industry/water supply or for relevant to maintain flows.
-Desalination seawater or bra Coastal or consumption ar This involves the process of removing salt and other minerals from seawater or brackish water 5 river estuaries to make it suitable for human consumption and/or industrial use.
+Effluent Reuse Effluent Reuse Recycling of wastewater effluent from treatment plants can produce a new supply source from wastewater which is otherwise discharged to rivers or the sea.
+This involves treating wastewater to a sufficiently high standard to meet supply standards relevant for the intended use for example for agricultural/horticulture/industry/water supply or for release to rivers to maintain flows.
+Desalination Desalination: Coastal or Brackish This involves the process of removing salt and other minerals from seawater or brackish water 5 river estuaries to make it suitable for human consumption and/or industrial use.
 The level of treatment required is related to the salt concentration of the water.
 Water Transfers Transfers Water transfer is the physical movement of water from one area to another usually via pipelines, although other means such as canals or aqueducts can be used.
-These generally refer to the transfer of treated water and can vary considerably in scale in terms of size and length from local transfers from one WRZ to another, to regional transfers and interutility transfers (from Northern Ireland Water).
+These generally refer to the transfer of treated water and can vary considerably in scale in terms of size and length from local transfers from one WRZ to another, to regional transfers and inter- utility transfers (from Northern Ireland Water).
 Tankering Delivery of treated water to customers via road tanker to alleviate temporary short-term water shortages in certain localised situations.
-Network Improvements Network Improvements (general) Network operational improvements.
-The distribution and avoid network reinforcement improving connections Network improvement involves works such as upgrade, replacement or operational improvements.
+Network Network Improvements (general) Network improvement involves works such as upgrade, replacement or operational improvements.
 They are undertaken to facilitate better water distribution and avoid network limitations.
 Therefore, strategic network reinforcement improving connections between different sources and customer supply can significantly improve security and resilience.
+Improvements Service Reservoir Expansion Service reservoirs store treated water.
+They are used to balance out the steady supply of treated water they receive from WTPs and the fluctuating variations in customer demand during a 24-hour period.
+They can also be used to store a backup supply in low flow events but for a limited period of time.

 5 Brackish water is water that has more salt than freshwater, but not as much as seawater that is generally found in estuaries.
-13 | Uisce Éireann | Regional Water Resources Plan-South East.
+14 | Uisce Éireann | Regional Water Resources Plan- North West.
 Screening for Appropriate Assessment